 More and more homeowners are singing their praises for modular homes, with their sheer affordability and practicality.

-Fast forward to October 2020, when Andrew set the wheels in motion for the construction of a tiny house, which only took three months to complete.
+Fast forward to October 2020, when Andrew set the wheels in motion for the construction of a tiny house, which only took three months to complete and cost him roughly P700,000.
 Today, his home is a striking matte black structure jutting out by the Pagsanjan River.

 Initially, Andrew lived alone in the house, something which he says never made him feel lonely because of the beautiful area.
 These days, he is happily sharing his home with his wife, Aiza, and they have started to open the property to the public as a tiny coffee shop.

 Stepping inside, guests will be greeted with a predominant grey color, in line with the industrial feel of the home.
 Natural light splashes into the living area with floor-to-ceiling window panels, while the minimal furniture and fixtures add to its spaciousness.
 The underbelly of the staircase serves as a hidden storage cabinet for items.